EeshitaDayani/NewsCloud/README.md

 ## Features
 **3D Visualization**: Explore topics and stories beyond traditional interfaces.

 **Color-Coded Headlines:** Headlines are color-coded to provide quick insights into their popularity.
-Red headlines indicate higher popularity, while yellow headlines are less popular.
+Red headlines indicate higher popularity, while yellow headlines are not as popular.

 **Responsive Design:** NewsCloud is built with a responsive design across desktops, tablets, or smartphones.